 Jack, his mom, and his newborn brother visit the Museum at least twice a month.
 Since Makeshop opened to the public, Jack has become a regular maker in the space.
-Jack brought, and has fostered this developing island of expertise around shop tools through his visits to Makeshop.
+Jack brought, and has fostered an interest in shop tools through his visits to Makeshop.